-The Virtual Informational Open House was held January 18, 2021 - February 1, 2021, also through PIMA, and posted to the Project website.
-The Virtual Open House used a story map to tell the story of the U.S. 69 Modernization and Expansion Project.
-The interactive meeting allowed participants to leave comments about the Project thought a comment form.
+The Virtual Informational Open House was from January 18, 2021 - February 1, 2021 also through PIMA and posted to the Project website.
+The Virtual Open House used a story map to tell the story of U.S. 69 Modernization and Expansion Project.
+The meeting was interactive and allowed participants to leave comments about the Project thought a comment form.
 In the comment form, participants could place markers on a map to indicate where they have specific concerns, such as congestion or safety issues, along the corridor.